Constraints on pseudo-Dirac neutrinos using high-energy neutrinos from NGC 1068

 The discovery of these high-energy neutrinos has opened up new avenues of testing exotic physics, which was otherwise inaccessible in terrestrial laboratories.
 The arrival of these neutrinos clearly indicates that the Universe is not opaque to neutrinos at this energy range.
 This can be used to put tight constraints on different kinds of non-standard physics in the new sector (see~\cite{Kelly:2018tyg} and references therein for a detailed discussion).

 The naturally long baseline offered by these neutrinos allows us to test the violation of lepton number in the Standard Model (SM).
 If lepton number is not considered a symmetry of the SM, and we know that it is already broken by quantum effects even within the SM, neutrinos can be Majorana fermions.
 The extent of lepton number violation in the SM is quantified by the Majorana mass term of neutrinos in the Lagrangian.
-However, if lepton number is violated \emph{softly} - measurable through a tiny Majorana mass term - neutrinos can be pseudo-Dirac, where they behave effectively as Dirac neutrinos~\cite{Wolfenstein:1981kw,Petcov:1982ya,Bilenky:1983wt,Kobayashi:2000md,Anamiati:2017rxw,deGouvea:2009fp,Vissani:2015pss}.
+However, if lepton number is violated \emph{softly} - measurable through a tiny Majorana mass term - neutrinos can be pseudo-Dirac, where they behave effectively as Dirac neutrinos~\cite{Wolfenstein:1981kw,Petcov:1982ya,Bilenky:1983wt,Kobayashi:2000md,Anamiati:2017rxw,deGouvea:2009fp,Vissani:2015pss}\footnote{Note that historically, the term ``pseudo-Dirac'' was used to denote a pair of active neutrinos behaving as a Dirac particle, whereas the term ``quasi-Dirac'' was used for an active-sterile pair.
+However, nowadays the term ``pseudo-Dirac neutrinos'' refer to an active-sterile neutrino pair.}.
 In this case, the neutrino mass-eigenstates corresponding to the active and sterile states develop a \emph{tiny} mass-squared difference, proportional to the extent of lepton number violation.
 Oscillations driven by this tiny mass-squared difference $(\dm)$ will only be relevant for long baselines, inversely proportional to $\dm$.